kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 The prospect raises two important questions.

 If we find what appears to be a suitable sword, can we trust that it will do the job?
+How can we verify that the job is done?
 Every durable system of governance I know of---legal, political, governmental---has installed within itself an escape valve, a means of correction when established rules, predictably, fail to function adequately in unforeseen circumstances.
+Even such safeguards routinely fail.
+It's no easier to architect the perfect mechanism of reform than it is to architect the perfect substantive rule you were after in the first place.
+This is a humility every practicing deals lawyer learns, hard or easy.
+The same can't be said for programmers.

 Equity's primacy over law.
 Procedures for termination and amendment.
 The institution of the "dictator"---originally limited to a specific